Financial assistance following the September 11 attacks

 Charities and relief agencies raised over $657 million in the three weeks following the September 11, 2001 attacks, the vast bulk going to immediate survivors and victims' families.

 Government assistance

 On September 21, 2001, the Congress approved a bill to aid the airline industry and establish a federal fund for victims.
 The cost of the mostly open-ended fund reached $7 billion.
 Victims of earlier terrorist attacks, including those linked to al-Qaida, were not included in the fund, nor were those who would not surrender the right to hold the airlines legally responsible.

 American Red Cross

-From the donations to the Emergency Relief Fund, as of 19 November 2001, the American Red Cross granted 3,165 checks to 2,776 families totaling $54.3 million.
+In the aftermath of the attack, the American Red Cross' Liberty Fund amassed $547 million in donations.
+The charitable organization halted the collection of donations in October 2001, announcing that the monies pledged would be enough to cover immediate and longterm efforts to support the victims of the attack.
+While the Red Cross initially announced its intentions to put as much as $247 million of the fund toward preparedness for future terrorist attacks, the organization reversed course in the wake of extreme criticism and announced the entire fund would go toward victims.

-172,612 cases were referred to mental health contacts.
-The 866-GET INFO number received 29,820 calls.
-As of 3:10 p.m.
-November 20, 2001, there had been 1,592,295 blood donations since September 11.
+In February of 2002, the New York Times reported that the Red Cross had "distributed about $200 million to more than 30,000 displaced workers" as of the date of publication.

-Fire Donations took charitable contributions on behalf of firefighters, EMS, and rescue workers.
+In addition to financial donations, the American Red Cross collected nearly 1.2 million units of blood between Sept.
+11 and Oct.
+30, according to a New York Times article published in November of 2001.